CSSS/csss-fixtures-and-media-setup-for-staging/README.md

-# csss-site-fixtures-and-media-setup-for-staging
+# csss-fixtures-and-media-setup-for-staging

-Downloads the latest csss-site fixtures and django_mailbox attachments from master to staging
+Downloads the latest csss-site and wall_e fixtures and django_mailbox attachments from master to staging